cbalbin-bio/Epitopedia/README.md

 This software is released under the MIT License

-Software Epitopedia depends on may be released under a differing license
+Software Epitopedia depends on may be released under a various licenses

 Software: